flatstack-warsaw-dashboard/hello-world-widget/README.md

 # Hello World Widget

-This repo provides an example of micro-frontend application implemented with Webpack Module Federation.
+This repo provides an example of micro-frontend application.

 ## Structure